 – When two or more tables remain, if two or more players are eliminated on the same hand at the same table, they will split the prize money as in rule 12a.
 If two or more are eliminated on separate tables, they will split the prize payouts as evenly as possible regardless of their starting chip stacks on that hand.

 – Winners of all prizes are responsible for payment of all applicable state and federal taxes to the required agency.

 – Under all circumstances the decision of HCKS Poker Management is final.

-Designated Texas Hold’em games will participate in the Bad Beat.
-The jackpot will be funded from each pot reaching a minimum of $20.00.
+- Designated Hold’em games will participate in the Bad Beat.
+The Jackpot will be funded from each pot reaching a minimum of $20.
 When the pot reaches $20.00, $1.00 is placed in the Bad Beat box.
-The contents will be counted daily and the amount will be added to the existing Texas Hold’em Bad Beat Jackpot amount by a Poker Supervisor.

-- 50% (or equal portions of 50% if more than one person is holding a qualifying Bad Beat hand) of the Primary Bad Beat Jackpot total for the game in which the Bad Beat occurred will be given to the holder(s) of the Losing Hand(s).
+- Distribution of the Bad Beat Jackpot will be as follows: – 50% (or equal portions of 50% if more than one person is holding a qualifying Bad Beat hand) of the Bad Beat Jackpot total for the game in which the Bad Beat occurred will be given to the holder(s) of the losing Bad Beat hand(s).

 – All payouts will be rounded up to the nearest dollar, adjusting the remaining jackpot balance accordingly.